Eclalang/Ecla/docs/Parser-Documentation.md

 By tracking the state of the `IsEndOfBrace` field of the `Parser` structure, the parser skip the `EOL` check.
 If a semicolon is still present, the parser will throw a `Warning` to notify the user that the semicolon is not needed.
 ### Error handling
-Here are the err handling methods used by the Ecla parser.
+Here are the error handling methods used by the Ecla parser.
 #### Error detection
 The detection of errors is done by the `Parser`, it is done in a failsafe way.
-By making the err the first priority, if the `Parser` encounters an err, it will throw an err and stop the parsing process instead of continuing and throwing a panic.
+By making the error the first priority, if the `Parser` encounters an error, it will throw an error and stop the parsing process instead of continuing and throwing a panic.
-Furthermore, the `Parser` uses the centralised err handling system of the Ecla interpreter.
+Furthermore, the `Parser` uses the centralised error handling system of the Ecla interpreter.
-#### Information about the err
+#### Information about the error
-The `Parser` will throw an err with the following information :
+The `Parser` will throw an error with the following information :

-- The time of the err.
+- The time of the error.
-- The type of the err.
+- The type of the error.
-- The err message.
+- The error message.
-- The line of the err.
+- The line of the error.
-- The column of the err.
+- The column of the error.
-- A little snippet of the source code around the err.
+- A little snippet of the source code around the error.

 some information may be missing like the file name because it is not implemented yet.
 #### Error recovery
-Recovering from an err is not implemented yet but will be implemented in the future by using the `try` and `catch` keywords.
+Recovering from an error is not implemented yet but will be implemented in the future by using the `try` and `catch` keywords.
 #### Error reporting
-The err reporting is not implemented yet but will be implemented in the future by implementing logging.
+The error reporting is not implemented yet but will be implemented in the future by implementing logging.
 ### Performance
 Here are the performance metrics of the Ecla parser.
 #### Time complexity